- When Are VAT Returns Due?

-If you’re self-employed, a sole trader, or an individual registered for VAT in the UK, it’s crucial to know when your VAT returns are due.
-VAT returns are typically submitted every three months, and failing to do so can result in penalties from HMRC.
-Since the UK Government implemented Making Tax Digital (MTD), all VAT returns must be submitted online through authorised software.
-This makes it easier to maintain proper records and file on time.
+If you’re self-employed, a sole trader, or an individual registered for VAT in the UK, it’s really important to know exactly when your VAT returns are due.
+Think of a VAT return like a report card for your business money, it tells HMRC how much VAT you collected from customers and how much VAT you paid on your purchases.
+VAT returns are typically submitted every three months, and missing a VAT deadline can lead to penalties and interest charges from HMRC.
+Since the UK Government introduced Making Tax Digital (MTD), all VAT returns must be submitted online using authorised software, which helps keep your records neat and filing on time much easier.

 All VAT returns should be submitted and paid on the 7th of the second month at the end of each quarter.
 For instance, the Q1 return from January to March must be done by 7 May 2025.
 This timely filing avoids penalty and interest fees.